-Once instructional design and all its intricacies have been accomplished, the time has come to implement the learning program!
-Doing so requires a bit of project management, because the trainer, most of the time, not only has to teach the course, but also has to plan the program’s implementation and organize the required resources.
+Once the instructional design and all its intricacies have been accomplished, the time has come to implement the learning program!
+Doing so requires a bit of project management, because the trainer, most of the time, not only has to teach the course but also has to plan the program’s implementation and organize the required resources.

 Being able to manage projects is also one of the outstanding qualities of a good trainer.
 This then points back to key point #1.
 Involving key stakeholders and getting everyone’s support for the initiative demands dependable strategic partnering skills.

 4. Trainers are Facilitators of Change and Learning

 As mentioned above, a trainer’s main duty is to facilitate classes; but contrary to common belief, this just takes advantage of about twenty percent of a trainer’s skillset.

 While it is always a given that classroom facilitation is, in itself, part of the qualities of a good trainer, what’s more important though is that a trainer is expected to be a facilitator of change – or even better, an advocate of change.

 With today’s adaptive global workforce and dynamic business environment, changes are constant.
 Processes and knowledge that were the standards a few days ago can become obsolete and defunct in the blink of an eye.
 What is considered as the guiding principles and industry standards today, might be different tomorrow.

 A trainer is always expected to be at the forefront of change.
 New processes and recent knowledge would always demand some type of learning intervention.
 Moreover, with constant changes, competency and performance gaps are always bound to ensue; and the trainer, in turn, can evaluate and recommend viable and sustainable solutions.